 Although our current and future product candidates will undergo safety testing to the extent possible and, where applicable, under such conditions discussed with regulatory authorities, not all adverse effects of drugs can be predicted or anticipated.
 Unforeseen side effects could arise either during clinical development or, if such side effects are more rare, after our products have been approved by regulatory authorities and the approved product has been marketed, resulting in the exposure of additional patients.
-So far, we have not demonstrated that RMC-4630 or any other product candidate is safe in humans, and we cannot predict if ongoing or future clinical trials will do so.
+So far, we have not previously demonstrated that RMC-4630 or any other product candidate is safe in humans, and we cannot predict if ongoing or future clinical trials will do so.

-Furthermore, certain of our product candidates, such as RMC-4630, are currently being, and may in the future be, co-administered with approved or experimental therapies, such as Roche's MEK inhibitor cobimetinib, Amgen's KRASG12C(OFF) inhibitor AMG 510 or sotorasib, Merck's PD-1 inhibitor pembrolizumab, AstraZeneca's EGFR inhibitor osimertinib, Lilly's investigational ERK inhibitor LY3214996, which is the subject of a potential investigator sponsored trial with the Netherlands Cancer Institute, or an emerging asset targeting KRASG12C(OFF) from AstraZeneca's portfolio.
+Furthermore, certain of our product candidates, such as RMC-4630, are currently being, and may in the future be, co-administered with approved or experimental therapies, such as Roche's cobimetinib, Amgen's sotorasib, Merck's pembrolizumab, a PD-1 inhibitor, or Lilly's LY3214996.
 These combinations may have additional side effects.
-For example, overlapping on-pathway toxicities with the combination of RMC-4630 and osimertinib were anticipated and are being observed.
 The uncertainty resulting from the use of our product candidates in combination with other therapies may make it difficult to accurately predict side effects in future clinical trials.